How to Spot Original Toys

 Final Rule: Buy Schylling, Not “Looks Like NeeDoh”

-A toy can look like a NeeDoh cube, use similar colors, copy the squishy style, and still be fake.
-The safest shortcut is to look for Schylling first.
+A toy can look like a NeeDoh cube, use similar colors, copy the squishy style, and still not be official.
+The shortest test is Schylling on the box.

 NeeDoh.org is built around original NeeDoh toys only.
 Use the product guides to compare real NeeDoh styles, then check availability through trusted retail listings.